“Your joys are counterfeit; this happiness corrupt political shit” – Richey James Edwards.

 When my zany life took me to the unknown town of Starogard Gdański, I uncovered some gems here and tried to put this town on the tourist map.
 A shining light here was the quirky Projekt PRL, which was situated in a quiet courtyard a few minutes walk from the Stary Rynek.

 I met up with Jacek and had a beer in here before backpacking to the village of Rywald.
-One of my local travel friends, Ola Mueller also liked this bar but sadly she didn’t want to help me on my trip to her town and she told me about it 6 weeks too late.
-It was a shame I didn’t meet and drink with Ola in here, as the bar is now closed.
+One of my local travel friends also recommended this bar but sadly she didn’t meet me on this trip.
+It was a shame I didn’t meet and drink with her in here, as the bar is now closed.
 Yes, sadly Starogard’s cool Projekt PRL recently succumbed to the same dustbin of history spoken about by Leon Trotsky.

 Well, I enjoyed the interior, one of the barmen had lived in Ireland and at least I saw it.
 Plus, it completed my “communist bar hat-trick” at the time.
 This also made my list of best bars in Starogard Gdanski.